Joe Goldberg: Season 3

 After moving to Madre Linda, Love gives birth to a boy they name Henry but Joe feels unpleasant because he was told it would be a baby girl.
 With Joe back into his usual obsessive nature, he starts plotting his move with his new neighbor Natalie Engler, a married woman who lives separately.
 However, Joe refuses to cheat on Love when Natalie tries to seduce him.
 Ironically, Love figures Joe's obsession after attending a dinner party that Natalie was also at.
 Love tricks Natalie into meeting her where she kills Natalie and calls Joe to help her cover it up.
-The two then do everything in their power to cover up the impulsive murder performed by Love while staying low as to not draw any unwanted attention their family.

-Everything seems to be back to normal, but Natalie’s widowed husband doesn’t believe the story of her running away and starts investigating friends and neighbours.
+The two then do everything in their power to cover up the impulsive murder performed by Love while staying low as to not draw any unwanted attention to their family.
+Everything seems to be back to normal, but Natalie's widowed husband does not believe the story of her running away and starts investigating friends and neighbors.

 Henry is infected with measles and barely recovers.
-When one of their neighbours, Gil Brigham, admits that he is an anti-vaxxer and his unvaccinated daughters infected Henry, Love assaults him and she and Joe are forced to imprison him.
+When one of their neighbors, Gil Brigham, admits that he is an anti-vaxxer and his unvaccinated daughters infected Henry, Love assaults him and she and Joe are forced to imprison him.
 They eventually uncover evidence that Gil's son sexually assaulted his schoolmate and attempt to use it as leverage so they can let Gil go without having to worry about him reporting them to the police.
 Unfortunately, Gil commits suicide out of guilt.
 Joe and Love frame him for Natalie's murder, writing that he was having an affair with her.

-Love, feeling unappreciated by Joe begins an affair with Natalie’s stepson Theo — but subsequently ends it when she realizes that she wants to make it work with Joe.
+Love, feeling unappreciated by Joe begins an affair with Natalie's stepson Theo — but subsequently ends it when she realizes that she wants to make it work with Joe.